alexmirrington/non-negative-matrix-factorisation/README.md

 `pip install -r requirements.txt`

+Download the ORL and YaleB datasets from Canvas, and place then in the `code/data` folder.
+After unzipping the datasets, the `code/data` should contain a `README` file, along with a folder called `CroppedYaleB` containing the YaleB dataset and a folder called `ORL` containing the ORL dataset.

 By default, `code/algorithm/main.py` will run a standard NMF model on a 90% subset of the ORL dataset, with no additional noise applied to the training data.
 Results will be logged to the terminal as well as to a `.jsonl` file in `code/algorithm/results`.

 ### Changing the noise